stephanschulz/co2-monitor/README.md

 # CO2 monitor

-Version 2.0 of my homemade CO2 monitor uses the SCD-30 sensor and multiple @adafruit's feather boards.
+Version 2.0 of my homemade CO2 monitor uses the SCD-30 sensor and multiple [adafruit's](https://github.com/adafruit) feather boards.
 Every 30 seconds data is logged on to an SD-Card.
 With classrooms being a source of COVID-19 outbreaks I wanted to make use of C02 level readings to gauge how well a classroom with 27 kids might be ventilated.

 ![One full school day](https://github.com/stephanschulz/co2-monitor/blob/main/co2_graph_2021-01-22.png)